ArchiveBox/abx-spec-behaviors/README.md

 ### Common Event Types

-Each event should include relevant context in its payload such as timestamps, URLs, element selectors, file paths, etc. However events can contain plain JSON-serilizable values only, don't put raw DOM element handles into events.
+Each event should include relevant context in its payload such as URLs, extracted text, file paths, selectors, etc. Events can contain plain JSON-serilizable values only, don't put raw DOM element handles or special objects like `window` into events.

-Event type names follow these principles:
+Event type names (e.g. `PAGE_LOAD`) should follow these principles:
 1. Use existing DOM event names where applicable
 2. Use NOUN + present tense VERB pattern for events typically fired by driver, that hooks react to (e.g., `PAGE_SETUP`, `PAGE_LOAD`, `PAGE_CHANGE`, `PAGE_CLOSE`)
 3. Use past tense VERB + NOUN pattern e.g. `DISCOVERED_VIDEO` or `EXTRACTED_VIDEO` when a Behavior is reporting a content discovery or extraction it made